Yeb02/RECURSIVE_NODES/README.md

 # RECURSIVE_NODES

 Implements a 3 loops optimization algorithm to solve optimal control and memorization problems.
 The neural network is meta-optimized by a custom genetic algorithm, which evolves both topology and floating point parameters.
 The network itself uses 3 factor Hebbian learning rules.
-Several variants are implemented, change the active preprocessor directives in main.cpp or dllMain.h to compile a custom version.
+Several variants are implemented, change the active preprocessor directives in config.h to compile a custom version.

 ##### KNOWN BUG: None, report any !